MillionIntegrals/vel/README.md

 - State-of-the art results on Cifar10 dataset using residual networks
 - Cats vs dogs classification using transfer learning from a resnet34 model pretrained on ImageNet
-- Actor-Critic policy gradient reinforcement algorithm
+- Actor-Critic and Proximal-Policy-Optimization policy gradient reinforcement learning algorithms.

 # How to run the examples?